Designing a new model

 The crease pattern of my Marmot HP V1 , Bear V1 and Parrot V3 with the visible areas coloured grey.
 As you can see, most of the visible areas lie on bigger surfaces and are recognizable in the folded state.
 (Pictures taken from Flatfolder)

-You can test your abstraction by cutting it out or gluing some papers together.
+I never did it, but in theory, you can also test an abstraction.
 If you can shape the abstraction into the desired model, it is a good one.

 The abstraction for my Iguana V1